qucangyu/qucangyu.github.io/_pages/non-menu-page.md

   <h2 style="color: #910f0f">Mechanochemistry</h2>
-  Mechanochemistry involves [controlling chemical reactions through mechanical forces and stresses](https://www.chem.tamu.edu/cmcc/) by changing the reaction energy barriers.
+  <em>Mechanochemistry involves [controlling chemical reactions through mechanical forces and stresses](https://www.chem.tamu.edu/cmcc/).
 It was named one of the ten emerging technologies in chemistry due to the potential for green chemical synthesis.
 Additionally, tribochemistry – a subset of mechanochemistry when interfacial shear becomes important – plays crucial roles in key engineering systems such as automobile engines.
-However, this introduces new challenges in understanding the processes at the solid-solid contacts ...
+However, this introduces new challenges in understanding the processes at the solid-solid contacts ...</em>

   <p style="margin-bottom: 0.2em; font-size: 0.9em;" markdown="1">